Registration coming soon!! Hopefully by the weekend of Feb. 24. All systems go!!

 The Chippewa Triathlon is not solely a competitive event; organizers emphasize its value as a personal challenge and an opportunity to improve one's fitness level through preparatory training.
 And, you get to see some beautiful country!

 Looking for a warm up event?
-The Root River Tri is May 20th.
+Find The Root River Tri.
 They use canoes and kayaks too!

 Video Clip From the Start of the 2015 Chippewa Triathlon.
 Credit: Eric Carlson. **If you watch the video, notice all the life jackets!!
 Once again a reminder that PFDs must be worn from the start of the canoe leg until the first portage at a minimum.
 Of course wearing a pfd is always a good idea.